 For example, if you want to see the cheapest platforms for regular investments of £100 per month, click once on the £100 per month header.
 To see the most expensive platform for a lump sum investment of £20k, click twice on the £20,000 lump sum header.

-When you invest in a fund, please note, the fund manager will add various charges within the fund, including a fund management fee.
+When you invest in a fund, the fund manager will add various charges to the fund, including a fund management fee.
 We haven’t included any fund management fees in our calculations, just the platform and dealing fees.

-If you would like an idea of how fund management fees could impact the total amount you pay to a platform, have a look at our other stocks and shares ISA comparison tool - Compare the best Robo Advisors.
+If you would like an idea of how fund management fees could impact the total amount you pay to a platform, have a look at our other Stocks and Shares ISA comparison tool - Best Robo Advisors.

 The calculations above are based on the following scenarios:

 For regular investments, we assume you’ll make 12 deals each year or one deal every month.